isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

 An offer can be displayed at different places in a message: in a top banner with an image, as text in a paragraph, as an HTML block, etc. The more representations an offer has, the more opportunities exist to use the offer in different placement contexts.

-To add and configure one or multiple representations to your offer, follow the steps below.
+To add one or multiple representations to your offer and configure them, follow the steps below.

 1. For the first representation, start by selecting the **[!UICONTROL Channel]** that will be used.